 Pleasantries like “Hello” and “How are you?” can bore readers also.
 You want your dialogue to be fast paced and moving – you want to get straight to the action.

 Another thing to remember when keeping dialogue realistic is to limit your use of profanity, slang, and stereotypes.
 Not only can this alienate readers, it can also make your book seem dated in a couple of years.
 If you’re in doubt, consider visiting the Urban Dictionary which has definitions and usage for a lot of common slang words.

 Tip #4: Understand That Boring Dialogue Tags are OK

 In school we’re taught to use all kinds of different synonyms for the word “said”.
 However, studies have shown that readers will treat the word “said” as a period – they will not even notice it in use.
 If you write words that are longer and complicated it can lead to the reader becoming fatigued.

 If it becomes repetitive, stop using them all together and break it up with sentences that use action.
 Remember you don’t always need to put them in every paragraph, especially if it’s clear who is speaking.

-Keep Formatting and Punctuation Simple
+Tip #5: Keep Formatting and Punctuation Simple While Writing Dialogue